durkeems13/pSAM/README.md

 Requires: cell nucleus and whole cell instance segmentations of full image/slide stored in: nucleus_segmentations_WS and wholeCell_segmentations_WS (stored as dictionary in .npy format with label matrix of segmentations under 'masks' key), full tissue segmentation stored in 'tissue_composite_masks' and output of spectral_angle_mapping.py
 Outputs/Creates: classify_by_dilation folder

-get_cell_MPI_csv.py: calculates cell MPI for all cells in segmentations
+get_cell_MPI_NucMem_csv_eff.py: calculates cell MPI for all cells in segmentations; includes MPI for membrane and nucleus compartments and weighted MPI using blurred masks for whole cell (wc), membrane (mem), and nucleus (nuc) compartments
 Inputs: --dataset --sample --area --rootdir
 Requires: contents of Normalized_composites folder, whole cell segmentations stored at full-slide/full-image in wholeCell_segmentations_WS
 Outputs/Creates: cell MPI csv in classify_by_dilation folder

-merge_class_and_MPI_csvs.py: combines pSAM cell class and cell MPI based on cell id from segmentations
+cellMPI_merge_sections.py: combines features from cells in large samples back into one file and adjusts CellIDs to reflect a single section of tissue; unique cellIDs per section are now under 'AdjCellID'
 Inputs: --dataset --sample --area --rootdir
-Requires: cell MPI csv and cell class csv from MPI and match scripts Outputs/Creates: combined csv file in classify_by_dilation/with-MPI
+Requires: cell MPI csv
+Outputs/Creates: combined csv file in classify_by_dilation

 SAM_analysis_plots-general.py: filters combined csv from previous script to classify any cells with score=0 as unclassified, generates prevalence plots and z-score MPI validation plot
 Inputs: --dataset --sample --area --rootdir